mgcrea/react-native-jetpack-compose/README.md

 - **Picker** - A dropdown picker using ExposedDropdownMenuBox
 - **SheetPicker** - A searchable picker that opens in a modal bottom sheet
 - **ModalBottomSheet** - A Material 3 modal bottom sheet with gesture support
+- **TextField** - A Material 3 OutlinedTextField with label, error state, and more

 ## Requirements